ngojenny/pd-notes/README.md

 ### General Goals
 1) Learn new features of React (Hooks, Effects, Context API) and feel more confident putting them into practice
 2) Have a foundational knowledge of testing
-3) Be able to explain the difference between different types of testing (Static, Unit, Integration, Snapshot, etc)
+3) Be able to explain the difference between various types of testing (Static, Unit, Integration, Snapshot, etc)
 4) Be more confident in more Advanced JavaScript concepts

 ### Specific Course Goals